lamaRatib/pdsnd_github/README.md

 Bikeshare System

 ### Description
-In this project, it explore data related to **bike share systems** for three major cities in the United States—Chicago, New York City, and Washington.
+In this project, it explore data related to **bike share systems** for three major cities in the United States—_Chicago_, _New York City_, and _Washington_.
 It answers interesting questions about it by computing descriptive statistics.
 And there is Raw data which displayed upon request by the user.

 ### Files used
 - 'bikeshare.py': Contains the main code.